-With your rendering and user specifications in place, it’s time to prove your concept – to demonstrate that your product will actually work as intended.
+With your rendering and user specifications in place, it’s time to prove your concept – to demonstrate that your product will work as intended.

 Step -4 Product Design

 Product Design takes your initial prototype to the next level with a more finished and more functional version of your product.
 The prototype takes into account the more complete user experience – and will bear a closer resemblance to the end product.
-It will not be an exact replica, however.
+It will not be a replica, however.
 In this phase, the prototype should reflect what was outlined in Product Requirements it will help you assess individual components of the product – for their performance, manufacturing suitability and costs.
 Depending on the type of product being developed.